tidyverts/fable/cran-comments.md

 ## revdep checks

-All revdeps have been checked.
+All revdeps have been checked, and no package check results are changed to worse.